-Most aid is distributed on a two-payment per semester basis.
-Normally, the first payment may be expected during the first week of each semester, and the second payment after the mid-point of each semester.
+Most aid is distributed on a three payment per semester basis.
+Normally, the first payment is the week before the term begins, the second payment may be expected during the first week of each semester, and the third payment after the mid-point of each semester.

 Student loans are disbursed in accordance with procedures set forth by federal regulations.

 Federal Work-Study recipients will be paid once a month.

-Financial Aid funds are disbursed by HigherOne, a third party funds management service that has partnered with Peralta Community College District (PCCD).
-All enrolled students who have applied for financial aid through FAFSA will be sent a Peralta HigherOne Debit Card.
-Students must activate their card in order to select their preference on how they would like to receive their financial aid disbursement.

-There are 3 free methods you may choose:
+Financial Aid funds are disbursed by BankMobile, a third party funds management service that has partnered with Peralta Community College District (PCCD).
+All enrolled students who have applied for financial aid through the FAFSA or Dream Act application will be sent a Peralta BankMobile activation kit.
+Students must consent to receiving a card and select their preference on how they would like to receive their financial aid disbursement.
+There are 3 free methods a student may choose:

-- PeraltaCard One Account.
-This is an online financial account where the student uses their PeraltaCard (debit card) - 2.
-Direct deposit to your existing bank account.
-Or - 3.
-By Paper Check.
-This would be mailed to your home address
+- Bank Mobile Account-this is an online financial account where the student uses their PeraltaCard (debit card) - 2.
+Direct deposit to your existing bank account, or - 3.
+By paper check, this would be mailed to your home address.
+The personal code will be mailed to each student's current mailing address on file with PCCD.